Welcome back to Kelly from miskellany.

 My bloggy friend Kelly of miskellany has opened an Etsy shop!
 A little about Kelly and her newly opened shop Blessed Not Blind Designs in her own words:

-synthetic flame retardant chemicals in those pajamas?
+Do you like to dress your children in fuzzy polyester fleece pajamas during the colder months, but have serious misgivings about the synthetic flame retardant chemicals in those pajamas?
 (ALL synthetic fleece pajamas for children above 9 months until size 14 contain chemical flame retardants.)
 Perhaps you've even tried to remove the flame retardant treatment from your fleece PJs by washing with soap or vinegar?
 Well, then, this post is for you.

 |Toy organizer travel roll-up ($15)|